Everyone has a financial toolbox, some just have more tools in theirs.

 Your principal is also guaranteed, which is why certificates of deposit are good for keeping money that you can’t afford to lose.

-The biggest drawback of certificates of deposit is the what happens if you take the money out before the CD maturity date.
+The biggest drawback of certificates of deposit is what happens if you take the money out before the CD maturity date.

 You will be charged a fee to close the CD early, either a flat fee or a certain number of months worth of interest depending on the financial institution you use.